 What to Wear to a Job Interview

-Nothing says ‘Hire me’ like a Polished Interview Outfit – think Classic, Tasteful and Tailored, and you can’t go wrong, For men that often means a suit and tie, and for women a skirt/dress pants and blazer or dress.
-But dressing for an interview is not always so simple.
-But dressing for an interview is not always so simple.
+Nothing says ‘Hire Me’ like a polished interview outfit – think classic, tasteful and tailored – you can’t go wrong.
+For men that often means a suit and tie, and for women a skirt/dress pants and blazer or dress.
+But dressing for an interview is not always so simple…

-putting together a killer interview outfit needs to take into consideration the culture of the organization you’re interviewing with and the message you want to send.
+When putting together a killer interview outfit, you need to take into consideration the culture of the organization you’re interviewing with, and the message you want to send.
 Someone interviewing to be a programmer at a tech start-up would probably dress a little differently from someone interviewing for a financial manager’s role.

 Choosing your interview outfit: find out what is appropriate

 Choosing your interview outfit is all about appropriateness for the role and the company.
-Dress codes are cultural, and they shift with the seasons and change over time – but as a general rule it’s wise to err on the side of caution.
-Interviews are not the place to push the sartorial envelope unless you really want to make a bold statement.
+Dress codes are cultural, and they shift with the seasons and change over time – but as a general rule, it’s wise to ride on the side of caution.
+Interviews are not the place to push the sartorial envelope, unless you really want to make a bold statement.

-One of the best ways to clarify what to wear to a job interview is the simplest: ask beforehand.
+One of the best ways to clarify what to wear to a job interview is to simply ask beforehand.